panwoyski/monte-carlo-npv/README.md

 # monte-carlo-npv
-Brute-force implementation to pass some midly-interesting class
+Brute-force implementation to pass some mildly interesting class